 Unlike fifty years ago, hardwood flooring comes from different parts of the country or with exotics, the world.
 In earlier days trees were often used for flooring from surrounding forests.
 Flooring of the time adjusted to the regions average moisture content.
 For example, it was not cut down in the hills of Northern Arkansas and shipped to Boston, Massachusetts as much of it is today.
 It may follow all the necessary drying periods, but who is to know where it will be stored before it comes to your home?
 Some warehouse on the banks of the Hudson River?

 Ambient moisture content will vary depending on your climate.
 In drier climates, content should be lower before the installation and vice versa with areas of higher moisture.
 Without any attention in testing, your new floors could possibly shrink or expand.

 There are several hand held meters used for testing.
-Some can be purchased online and can prove to be a beneficial tool for other areas of the home during building.
+Many can be purchased online and can prove to be a beneficial tool for other areas of the home during building.
 Haven't we all seen shrinking wood work or paint jobs that should have been done during better conditions?
 This all relates to improper moisture conditions.

 Some of your better meters can test for all types of building materials, but in this case we'll look at wood meters.
 Included are calibrations used for different species as meters check for moisture, but specific gravity or denseness plays a role in determining the actual content level.

 Acclimation of hardwood floors to the jobsite, proper testing and control, before, during, and after the installation plays a very important role in the behavior of your hardwood floor investment.
 Our recommendation calls for keeping the relative humidity of the home in the range of 40-55% after the installation to maintain the floors' original appearance.
 Not doing so can cause shrinkage, swelling (buckling) or other unpleasant surprises.¹